Exopy/exopy/docs/source/dev_guide/tasks.rst

 .. note::

     |Interface|, like |Task| has a *metadata* and an *instruments* members
     which have the exact same functionalities.
+If *instruments* is specified, the interface should have a selected_instrument member similar to the one of |InstrumentTask| or be linked to an interface/task that does.

 .. _dev_tasks_new_filter: